kcsujitha/hello-world/README.md

 # hello-world
-Welcome to hell
+Welcome to hell.
-The hell of Satish rules and commands
+The hell of Satish rules and commands.
-I hope to survivie this
+I hope to survivie this.